Your packaging is the only salesperson who never takes a day off.

 Layer 1: Regulatory Compliance

 In the US market, FDA-compliant supplement packaging requires a Supplement Facts panel (equivalent to the Nutrition Facts panel in food products), specific disclaimer language ("This statement has not been evaluated by the Food and Drug Administration.
-This product is not intended to diagnose, treat, cure, or prevent any disease."), net quantity statement, ingredient declaration, manufacturer contact information, and if applicable, allergen warnings.
+This product is not intended to diagnose, treat, cure, or prevent any disease."), net quantity statement, ingredient declaration, manufacturer contact information, and allergen warnings where applicable.

 The layout of these elements is not entirely discretionary.
-The Supplement Facts panel has specific formatting requirements including font size minimums, line spacing, and the structure of the panel itself.
-Many brands discover too late that their preferred packaging format does not accommodate compliant label placement, requiring expensive packaging redesign.
+The Supplement Facts panel has specific formatting requirements including font size minimums, line spacing, and panel structure.
+Many brands discover too late that their preferred packaging format does not accommodate compliant label placement, requiring expensive packaging redesign before the first unit ships.

 For European markets, EFSA-authorized health claims are a carefully controlled list.
 Generic claims about "supports immune health" are not automatically permitted.
-The regulatory framework requires that any health claim used on packaging appears on the EFSA register of authorized claims.
-This is not a minor compliance footnote.
+The regulatory framework requires that any health claim on packaging appears on the EFSA register of authorized claims.
+This is not a compliance footnote.
 It is a fundamental constraint that should inform your packaging brief before design begins.
+For a full breakdown by market, see my guide to supplement packaging compliance.

 Layer 2: Brand Identity and Visual Communication